pjotrp/mpi-with-ruby/README.md

 # mpi-ruby bug(s)

-I found is that mpi-ruby contains a nasty bug.
+I found that mpi-ruby contains a nasty bug.
 The MPI send command does not initialize the buffer size.
 Another catch is that the number of MPI messages is double that what it should be - as the (uninitialized!) buffer size is sent as message separately.
 On a